xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/05-Work with users, groups, and roles in custom apps and APIs/02-Exercise-Utilize security groups in custom apps and APIs secured with Microsoft identity.md

 The ID token returned by default from Microsoft identity contains only basic information about the current user.
 The application registration can be updated to include additional information.
 Configure the application registration to include group membership claims as role claims by editing the application manifest.

-Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
+1. Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
 Sign in using a **Work or School Account** that has global administrator rights to the tenant.

-Select **Azure Active Directory** in the left-hand navigation.
+2. Select **Azure Active Directory** in the left-hand navigation.

-Select **App registrations** in the left-hand navigation.
+3. Select **Manage > App registrations** in the left-hand navigation.

 ![Screenshot of the App registrations](../../Linked_Image_Files/01-05-azure-ad-portal-home.png)

-On the **App registrations** page, locate the application registration that represents the Users Group Roles application from the first exercise in this module.
+4. On the **App registrations** page, locate the application registration that represents the Users Group Roles application from the first exercise in this module.
 To verify the application, compare the **Application (client) ID** and **Directory (tenant) ID** in the portal to the values copied in the first exercise.

 ![Screenshot of the application ID of the new app registration](../../Linked_Image_Files/01-05-03-azure-ad-portal-new-app-details-01.png)

-In the application registration for your application, select **Manifest**.
+5. In the application registration for your application, select **Manage > Manifest**.

-In the manifest editor, find the node named `groupMembershipClaims`.
+6. In the manifest editor, find the node named `groupMembershipClaims`.
 The default value is `null`.
 Set the `groupMembershipClaims` node with the following code:

 ```json
 "groupMembershipClaims": "SecurityGroup",
 ```

-Next, within the manifest editor, find the node `optionalClaims`.
+7. Next, within the manifest editor, find the node `optionalClaims`.
 The default value is `null`.
 Set the `optionalClaims` node to the following code:

 ```json
 "optionalClaims": {